Hong Kong’s Best Al Fresco Restaurants and Bars

 Book: 2728 0178, or

 This outdoor lounge high on the 29th floor above Central reminds us of Don Draper’s living room – sleek wooden coffee tables, cushy leather stools and brightly coloured cushions with dark oranges and reds that hark back to the 1960s.
-They’re known for their modern Mediterranean food, large selection of cheese and an extensive wine list, so you may be there a while, which is no problem as the wraparound sofa is very inviting.
+They’re known for their modern Mediterranean food (snack menu on the terrace), large selection of cheese and an extensive wine list, so you may be there a while, which is no problem as the wraparound sofa is very inviting.

 Where: 29/F, 18 On Lan Street, Central